Puck (moon): Physical characteristics

-Nothing is known about the internal structure of Puck.
-It is probably made of a mixture of water ice with the dark material similar to that found in the rings.
-This dark material is probably made of rocks or radiation-processed organics.
+Little is known about the internal structure of Puck.
+It is probably made of a mixture of water ice, and may have been collisionally disrupted and reaccreted as a rubble pile.
+The presence of a 3.0 deep 3.0 micron feature attributed to the O-H stretching mode suggests that water ice or hydrated minerals are a common component on Puck's surface.
+Its surface is coated with a dark material similar to that found in the main rings.
+The dark material is probably made of rocks or radiation-processed organics; it is possible that material spiralling inwards from Uranus's μ ring coats Puck's leading hemisphere as well.
+Puck, as well as the other inner satellites of Uranus, is darker than the average inner Neptunian satellite, which could be either due to a higher level of solar irradiation at Uranus as opposed to Neptune, or a distinct composition.
 The absence of craters with bright rays implies that Puck is not differentiated, meaning that ice and non-ice components have not separated from each other into a core and mantle.

 Named features

-Puckian craters are named after mischievous spirits in European mythology.
+Puck has three craters named Bogle, Butz, and Lob, which are named after mischievous spirits from Scottish, German, and British folklore respectively.
+Details about these craters are currently unknown.